sarsamurmu/estree-toolkit/src/_mds/traversal.md

 ### Sharing a visitor function between two node types

-You can share a visitor with two or more node types using this shorthand syntax, simply by separating them with `|`
+It is possible to share a visitor with two or more node types.
+Put those visitors inside of the `comp` property.
+Use `|` (pipe) to seperate the node type names.

 ::::Tabs
 :::Tab[Code + Output]